DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 You can download all the training and development datasets using the script: `generate_dcase_task4_2023.py`.

 ### Usage:
-Run the command `python generate_dcase_task4_2024.py --basedir="../../data"` to download the dataset.
-⚠️ the user can change basedir to the desired data folder.
-If you do so remember then to change the corresponding entries in `confs/pretrained.yaml"`)
+Run the command `python generate_dcase_task4_2024.py --basedir="../../data"` to download the dataset. <br> ⚠️ the user can change basedir to the desired data folder.
+If you do so remember then to change the corresponding entries in `confs/pretrained.yaml"`

 If the user already has downloaded parts of the dataset, it does not need to re-download the whole set.
 It is possible to download only part of the full dataset, if needed, using the options: